Making Skills Actionable at Scale

 CONTEXTUALIZING

 Managing skills is complex at every level, from people managers to directors.
-Manager insights simplify this complexity by highlighting what matters most and guiding timely, confident action.
+The goal isn’t more data, it’s better signals.

 🔍 RESEARCH FINDING